List of Planetariums | | | Home | | |

 Adventures of the Space Explorers"

 The amount of space exploration educational footage was expanded even further in the second series sequel.
 Professor Nordheim tricks an unwitting "Jimmy" to accompany himself and Smitty to locate and recover a damaged space laboratory platform.
-In the 1:39 hour long version of "New Adventures of The Space Explorers" Jimmy and Professor Nordheim recount their adventures of searching for and saving Jimmy's father Commander Perry.
+In the 1:39 hour long version of "New Adventures of The Space Explorers" Jimmy and Professor Nordheim recount their adventures of searching for, and saving Jimmy's astronaut father Commander Neil Perry.

 The second version goes into much greater teaching details than the first about satellites, radiation, magnetism, gravity, radar, orbits, space stations, Isaac Newton, Einstein, Galileo, solar systems, milky way, galaxies, stars, asteroids, comets, NASA, propulsion, X-15, and much more.
 A entirely different set of rockets was added to the second series.
 The memorable Polaris-2 ramp (rail) launch sequence is shown again.
 To American baby-boomers growing up in the mid 1950's, the English narration and music score is more memorable than either of the original source films.